sagemath/trac_to_gh/Issue 9905.md

 # Issue 9905: Move the RPy package outside of the R package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9906

 Original creator: mpatel